pass rate in A-Level English Language & Literature

-Publishing, editing, teaching, archiving, public relations, advertising, and journalism.
-Your opportunities are almost limitless.
+Publishing, editing, teaching, archiving, public relations, advertising, and journalism, the opportunities are almost limitless!

 Job holders in this unit group write, edit and evaluate literary material for publication excluding material for newspapers, magazines and other periodicals but including scripts and narrative for film, TV, radio and computer games and animations; and translate spoken and written statements into different languages.

-654 people employed as Authors, writers and translators in the current year.
+430 people employed as Authors, Writers and Translators in the current year.

 Why college is different to school